 However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

 From here, the list goes on to include a number of other items.

-First, we note the inclusion of avocado meal and avocado oil.
-However, avocado products can be somewhat controversial.
+Next, we note the inclusion of avocado meal and avocado oil, both of which can be somewhat controversial.

 Supporters claim the ingredient to be nutrient rich and beneficial to a dog’s skin and coat — while others worry over what are mostly unsubstantiated concerns over potential toxicity.

 These fears appear to originate from a 1984 study in which goats (not dogs) consumed the leaves (not the fruit) of the Guatemalan (not the Mexican) avocado and became ill.4

 Based upon our own review of the literature, it is our opinion that the anxiety over avocado ingredients in dog food appears to be unjustified.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.